Japan urges Jordan's help in IS hostage crisis after video

 Goto’s mother, Junko Ishido, told Japanese public broadcaster NHK: “I think Japan should do all it possibly can” to secure her son’s release.

-Additional reporting by Kevin Krolicki in Tokyo, Oliver Holmes in Beirut, Ali Abdelatty and Mostafa Hashem in Cairo, Suleiman Al-Khalidi in Amman; writing by William Mallard; editing by Janet Lawrence and G Crosse
+Additional reporting by Kevin Krolicki and Nobuhiro Kubo in Tokyo, Oliver Holmes in Beirut, Ali Abdelatty and Mostafa Hashem in Cairo, Suleiman Al-Khalidi in Amman; Writing by William Mallard and Linda Sieg; Editing by Janet Lawrence, G Crosse and Michael Perry